Performing Arts in Reynolds School!

 All classes are based on the philosophy that at the elementary age level, music and all performing arts are best best understood by hands on experiences.

 This approach includes many aspects of experiencing music.
 Singing, instrumental ensembles, dancing, theatre, choral speaking, story telling, lyric writing, and improvisation are some of the many areas explored.
+This is also possible when we are online, making music and creating together!

 The performing arts classes also include Smart Board instruction, with lessons that highlight: Studies of the musical arts from other cultures, songs in various languages, hands on dances and games that teach music skills, and the study of instruments and their families.
 Focus is given to melodic and rhythmic recognition, and the development of listening skills.